 Legislators, seriously, please do what you can to introduce legislation that will re-define and restrict these dangerous procedures, especially in the hands of under-trained, under-equipped, under-staffed general dentists (or simply deem implant procedures by general dentists as "illegal practice drift" under existing regulations), and limit the negative impact on public health that will continue to rise as the current regulatory shortcomings, as well as the considerable financial incentives, make the procedures more and more widespread.
 Your families and friends are out there and subject to this treatment, too.

-THE UNDER-REGULATED DENTAL IMPLANT INDUSTRY that continues to allow unqualified dentists to promote and perform these delicate and risky procedures has caused me years of pain and suffering.
-The dental implant industry at large needs to do the right thing and settle my pain-and-suffering claim for $150,000, little more than "petty cash" compared to the massive settlements being paid to much more questionable medical injury claims.
+THE UNDER-REGULATED DENTAL IMPLANT INDUSTRY that continues to allow unqualified dentists to promote and perform these delicate and risky procedures has caused me years of suffering.
+The collective dental implant industry needs to clean up a very deceptive business model and settle my malpractice claim for $300,000.

 Ray Parker, Coalition for Dental Implant Reform